The Countryside Code: Respect Everyone; Protect the Environment; Enjoy the Outdoors

 Scroll down for more links to help you expore...

 Acton Scott Historic Working Farm, near Church Stretton, tells the story of how Victorian farming shaped the Shropshire Hills landscape.
 Practical demonstrations and courses are offered as well as permanent exhibits, in a lovely and extensive setting.

-Stokesay Castle – fortified medieval manor house near Craven Arms (pictured below).
+Stokesay Castle, a beautiful fortified medieval manor house near Craven Arms (pictured above).

-Hopton Castle – medieval castle ruin between Craven Arms and Knighton, scene of famous Civil War siege, recently stabilised and made available for public access by a Trust.
+Hopton Castle is a medieval ruin between Craven Arms and Knighton, and scene of famous Civil War siege.

 Flounders Folly is an 80 foot tower on Callow Hill above Wenlock Edge built by Benjamin Flounders in 1838.